Safety and Certified Mulch – What You Need to Know

 Certified mulch or not, that is the question.
 When it comes to the playground where your children play, safety is the foremost priority.
 The surface the kids play on is just as important to keep safe.

-Fortunately, the playground industry has seen a renaissance in safety measures in the past few decades, making public playgrounds safer for kids and standardizing the installation of equipment.
+Fortunately, the playground industry has seen a renaissance in safety measures in the past few decades, making public playgrounds safer for kids and standardizing the installation of equipment such as playground mulch depth.

 However, even the most stringent measures don’t ensure safety.
 According to the Centers for Disease Control, there are around 200,000 playground injuries in the age 5-14 category, with falls leading major causes of injury.